Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Longitudinal Analysis

+Overall, the subreddits \rcbts and \rga, and the subverse \greatawakening needed some time before gaining popularity.
+On the contrary, \qrv quickly became the center of QAnon discussions on Voat from its inception.
+This immediate surge suggests coordinated action, prompting us to investigate its origin.
+After inspecting Voat's activity on that day, we discovered links to three different Q drops posted on 4chan on September 21, 2018, urging users to migrate to \qrv as an alternative platform for displaced users.\footnote{\url{https://qanon.pub/\#t1537581143},~\url{https://qanon.pub/\#t1537581556}, and~\url{https://qanon.pub/\#t1537576793}} This revelation was surprising and concerning, revealing the swift and organized nature of the QAnon community across multiple platforms.
+Furthermore, this incident underscores a broader trend of 4chan's influence beyond its platform.
+Notably, 4chan users have been known to orchestrate raids on YouTube videos, flooding them with hateful comments to bring them down~\cite{mariconti2019you}.
+This finding underscores the significant impact of 4chan, despite its fringe status, on various online platforms.

-Turning to Poal, the subverse \sqstorm appeared for the first time on September 2, 2019.
-It gained more popularity near the end of 2020, especially after the co-founder of Voat announced that the platform would shut down (event 4 in Table~\ref{tbl:important_dates}).
-After Voat shuts down, the activity on \sqstorm and \sga starts rising.
-Lastly, \sqpatriots appears on Poal on February 9, 2021, and seems to be the second most popular subverse on the platform after \sqstorm.
+Turning to Poal, the subverse \sqstorm appeared on September 2, 2019, and gained popularity near the end of 2020, after Voat's co-founder announced its shutdown (event 4 in Table~\ref{tbl:important_dates}).
+After Voat shuts down, the activity on \sqstorm and \sga rises.
+Lastly, \sqpatriots appears on Poal on February 9, 2021, and becomes the second most popular subverse on the platform after \sqstorm.
 Similar to \qrv taking over \greatawakening on Voat, \sqstorm seems to take a second best place on Poal even though \sga existed since June 2018.
+Regarding the baseline subverses: \vnews and \snews; we notice that the Reddit bans did not affect Voat's baseline, but that is not the case for \snews, which appears to be more active after Voat shuts down.

-\descr{Key findings.} Overall, we notice that the activity of Voat's \greatawakening increased by ten times since the Reddit bans, but more importantly, \qrv appeared long after \greatawakening and takes over as the most popular QAnon subverse on Voat, following Q's recommendation on 4chan.
+\descr{Key findings.} On Reddit, users moved from \rcbts to \rga instead of moving to Voat, showing clear signs that users prefer to stay in a platform that would likely ban them eventually, rather than move to a different one.
+The activity of \greatawakening increased by ten times after both Reddit bans.
+More importantly, \qrv appeared long after and took over \greatawakening as the most active QAnon subverse on Voat, following Q's recommendation on 4chan.
 Similarly, \sqpatriots appears after \sqstorm and \sga but is almost as popular as \sqstorm from its first week.
-This activity shows that the creation of specific communities was likely coordinated.
-Regarding the baseline subverses \vnews and \snews, we notice that the Reddit bans did not affect Voat's baseline, but that is not the case for \snews, which appears to be more active after Voat shuts down.
+This activity shows that the creation of specific communities was coordinated.